CSCfi/csc-user-guide/docs/apps/nextflow.md

 ## Usage

+!!! info "Nextflow on LUMI"
+    To access CSC modules on LUMI, remember to first load the CSC module tree into use with

+    ```bash
+    module use /appl/local/csc/modulefiles
+    ```

-In Puhti/Mahti, Nextflow is activated by loading `nextflow` module as below:
+Nextflow is activated by loading `nextflow` module as below:

 ```bash
 module load nextflow